huaminghuangtw/Dear-Today-Me/Dear-Today-Me.md

 There is no such thing as a perfect you.
 It’s all about optimization.
 And optimization is an ongoing process.
 There is always room for improvement.
 You are always a work-in-progress.
 Always seek candid feedback for self-improvement and personal growth.

 [Keep your identity small.](https://paulgraham.com/identity.html) Listen very carefully to constructive, negative feedback and criticism.
 Seek for the truth.
 No ego.
 [Be humble.](https://fs.blog/david-foster-wallace-this-is-water/) Be coachable.
 When you let go of what you are, you become what you might be.
 Enjoy being wrong or looking/sounding “stupid” in a public setting.
 Embrace that beginner’s embarrassment.
 Approach everything with a beginner’s mind.
-[It's always Day One.](https://www.youtube.com/watch?v=fTwXS2H_iJo&ab_channel=AmazonNews)
+[It’s always Day One.](https://www.youtube.com/watch?v=fTwXS2H_iJo&ab_channel=AmazonNews)

 Life goes on.
 You got to keep going, keep moving, keep improving, keep exploring, and keep experimenting.
 [Life can only be understood backwards, but it must be lived forwards.](https://www.goodreads.com/quotes/6812-life-can-only-be-understood-backwards-but-it-must-be)

 [Treat your life as a laboratory where you can try anything.](https://x.com/zachpogrob/status/1507197787041112069) [Consider everything in life as an experiment](https://x.com/anuatluru/status/1760357731091783916), with each experience serving as a [diary entry](https://youtu.be/GpgqXCkRO-w&t=30m22s).

 [Explore](https://terrytao.wordpress.com/career-advice/dont-be-afraid-to-learn-things-outside-your-field/), Discover, Try, Fail, Disappoint, Get lost, Suffer, Ask, Get feedback, Learn, Grow, Iterate, and Repeat.
-[You can't connect the dots looking forward; you can only connect them looking backwards.](https://www.goodreads.com/quotes/463176-you-can-t-connect-the-dots-looking-forward-you-can-only)
+[You can’t connect the dots looking forward; you can only connect them looking backwards.](https://www.goodreads.com/quotes/463176-you-can-t-connect-the-dots-looking-forward-you-can-only)

 Leave your comfort zone.
 Life begins at the end of the comfort zone.
-[Don't always play safe.
-Don't always stick to what you already know.](https://www.youtube.com/watch?v=jE-vY5-3zhU&t=35m18s) Take as much calculated risk as you can afford.
+[Don’t always play safe.
+Don’t always stick to what you already know.](https://www.youtube.com/watch?v=jE-vY5-3zhU&t=35m18s) Take as much calculated risk as you can afford.

 Step into the unknown.
 Sit with the discomfort.
 Remember, if you are not failing occasionally, you are probably being too conservative.
 Taking no risk is the biggest risk you can take.